mckennapsean/dissertation/content/02-background.md

-## Incorporating Flexibility in Visualization Design
+## Flexibility in Visualization Design

 In a visualization design project where we worked with two general designers and a psychologist (discussed in [@sec:formulation]), we discovered a disparity with